RedHatInsights/insights-core/docs/quickstart_insights_core.rst

 - E126: Continuation line over-indented for hanging indent
 - E127: Continuation line over-indented for visual indent
 - E128: Continuation line under-indented for visual indent
+- E722: Do not use bare except, specify exception instead
+- E741: Do not use variables named ‘l’, ‘O’, or ‘I’

 In some cases, a particular bit of code may require formatting that violates flake8 rules.
 In such cases, one can, for example, annotate